 Nightguards are beneficial for people who clench their teeth forcefully, especially in demanding or stressful situations.
 Clenching will put direct pressure and stress on the teeth as well as their jaw joints.
 A nightguard is recommended for such patients to prevent them from placing excessive force on their teeth as it could have damaging effects.

 Nightguards could help in treating sleep apnea and snoring disorders.
 They help adjust the position of the tongue and lower jaw in such a way that allows air to pass through freely.
 With the airway unblocked, snoring would be reduced.

 Nightguards can help prevent damage to the teeth.
 The grinding of the teeth can cause them to crack, chip, or get worn down.
 The teeth can become flattened, and your dentin or nerves could be exposed, leading to tooth sensitivity.
 The recession of gums and teeth loss could occur.
 If you use a nightguard, the teeth will be unable to grind against each other, and the potential damage can be avoided.

 Dr. Tracy Ngo at Stevens Creek Dentistry in Santa Clara could help you get your shiny smile back.
-Call us today at 408-261-8882 to schedule your dental consultation and know more about dental nightguards.
+Call us today at 408-261-8882 to schedule your dental consultation with Dentist in Santa Clara, CA and know more about dental nightguards.